anietieasuquo/anietieasuquo.github.io/README.md

 # Anietie Asuquo

-This is the source for my personal web page, hosted at <https://anietieasuquo.com>
+This is the source for my personal web page, hosted at <https://anietieasuquo.com>.

+Designed to be simple.

 ![Preview](/static/media/preview.png "Preview")